This Healthy Cabbage Soup is low-fat, guilt-free and will satisfy your appetite without adding calories. The best thing? It doesn’t taste guilt-free!

 Gah!!!
 You guysssss…let me just say, I know you’re gonna love it.

 I have been working on a project recently that led me to this recipe.
 Then, there it was.
 Cabbage Soup.
 It totally popped into my head, and just wouldn’t leave.
+The green color of the cabbage reminded of a tennis lawn which in turn reminded me that beginner tennis lessons are a great way to keep the weight off while also eating healthy foods such as this great recipe!

 You know what you’ll love about it?